 These subjects and more are explored with the help of not only chipmunks and muskrats, but also with roseate spoonbills, mullets, white-tailed deer, squirrels, frogs, yellow-crowned night herons, a cormorant, terrapins, blue jays, marsh rabbits, great blue heron, crows, hawks and great horned owls.

-Elanora and the Salt Marsh Mystery explores the consequences of bullying, the outright disdain for diversity and the sometimes irreversible devastation some humans have inflicted on ecologically sensitive habitats.
+Elanora and the Salt Marsh Mystery explores the consequences of bullying and the sometimes irreversible devastation some humans have inflicted on ecologically sensitive habitats.

 And in other news: